 Lee College is an open enrollment institution and offers a variety of vocational and academic programs.
-Lee College does not discriminate on the basis of gender, disability, race, color, age, religion, national origin, or veteran status in its educational programs, activities, or employment practices as required by Title VII, Title IX, Section 504, ADA, or 34 C.F.R.
-Limited English proficiency is not a barrier for admission to the College.
+Lee College does not discriminate on the basis of gender, disability, race, color, age, religion, national origin, or veteran status in its educational programs, activities, or employment practices as required by Title VII, Title IX, Section 504, ADA or 34 C. F. R. Limited English proficiency is not a barrier for admission to the College.

-For information regarding student rights or appeal procedures, refer to Chapter 2 and 3 of this catalog or contact the Office of the Dean of the Huntsville Campus, Lee College, 1 Financial Plaza, Ste.
-290, Huntsville, TX 77340 or call 936.291.0452.
+For information regarding student rights or grievance procedures, refer to Chapter 2 and 3 of this catalog or contact the Office of the Dean of the Huntsville Campus, Lee College, 168 Colonel Etheridge Blvd., Huntsville, TX 77340 or call 936.291.0452.